UrbanScientist/UrbanScientist/_posts/2019-01-03-Data-Science-on-the-Powerball-blog.md

 ## Build a Header dictionary

-After importing the necessary Python libraries let us begin to discuss the hypertext transfer protocol at a little more depth.
+After importing the necessary Python libraries, let us begin to discuss the hypertext transfer protocol (HTTP) at a little more depth.
 There’re two primary actors within HTTP process.
 There is the client, who requests information from the server.
 And then there is the server which responds to the client by sending resources like HTML files and other content.
 HTTP was built to facilitate and set standardized guidelines to this request and response process between a client and the server.
 Within a client request to a server there are typically three primary components that make up a request message.

 The first part you have the request line otherwise known as the client request method.
-To get request tells the server explicitly the information that the client is requesting to be served.
-They are several different kinds of request methods the client can make to a server, these include GET, POST, DELETE, TRACE, CONNECT, OPTIONS, PUT, and HEAD requests.
-The second part of the request message we call HTTP header fields which are used to relay specific information about the client to the server.
-In the final component is an optional message that can be sent to the specific server from the client.
+This request method tells the server explicitly the information that the client is requesting to be served.
+They are several different kinds of request methods the client can make to a server, these include GET, POST, DELETE, TRACE, CONNECT, OPTIONS, PUT, and HEAD requests.The second part of the request message we call HTTP header fields which are used to relay specific information about the client to the server.The final component is an optional message that can be sent to the specific server from the client.

 When building a web scraper, you must have the first component of a client request message to gather the information from the server.
 The two most common request methods that we use within our web scrapers are the GET and POST methods.
 GET method allows us to request a specific set of information from the server, whereas the POST method allows us to send a specific set of information to server.
 Within our web scraper we will use an GET method to request the relevant Powerball data from the Wisconsin lottery website.

-Though not a necessity is always good practice to include the second component of the client request method within your web scraper.
-Again, remember that the second component is the request a header.
+Though not a necessity, it is always good practice to include the second component of the client request method within your web scraper.
+Again, remember that the second component of the request is the HTTP header.
 The reason why this is so crucial is because it allows the server to verify that the client requesting information is a valid client.
 HTTP request headers are also helpful in what’s known as content negotiation, where clients specify to the server the specific type of content that they’re requesting.

 For our specific case we will use a python dictionary named headers to define our HTTP request headers.